 - My Account

 Rev Stephen Spottswood

 On this date in 1897, Stephen Gill Spottswood was born.
-He was an Black Bishop, religious leader, and a civil and human rights activist.
+He was a Black Bishop, religious leader, and civil and human rights activist.

 He was from Boston where he attended Albright College, Gordon Divinity School, and then received a Doctor of Divinity from Yale University.
 Bishop Spottswood was president of the Ohio Council of Churches and served on the boards of numerous interfaith conferences.
 He joined the NAACP in 1919 and was appointed to their board in 1955.
 He was elected Chairman of the Board in 1961, and that he held that position for ten years.

 As head of the African Methodist Episcopal Zion Church, he became the center of a political storm in 1971 when he publicly chastised the Nixon administration for its treatment of Blacks.
 Although under extreme pressure from the administration, he refused to retract his statement.
 Stephen Spottswood died on December 1, 1974.